US inflation gauge ticks higher with price pressures still stubborn

 Consumer price increases accelerated last month, the latest sign that inflation’s steady decline over the past two years has stalled

-WASHINGTON -- Consumer price increases accelerated last month, the latest sign that inflation's steady decline over the past two years has stalled.
+WASHINGTON -- Consumer price increases accelerated last month, the latest sign that inflation's steady decline over the past two years has stalled in recent months.

 According to the Federal Reserve's preferred inflation gauge, consumer prices rose 2.3% in October from a year earlier, the Commerce Department said Wednesday.
 That is up from just 2.1% in September, though it is still only modestly above the Fed's 2% target.